manuelAlvarezMarban/Slot-Machine/README.md

 Slot Machine managed by different states.

 First we need to init the Machine (nReset - active low), then we can play by inserting new credit (newCredit = 1).
-The prizes and their several slots combination are:
+The prizes and their several slots combinations are:

 | Slot | Prize Type | Prize        |
 |------|------------|--------------|